numToStr/react-intro/slides.md

 ##

-It is **not a framework**, because it doesn't have an opinion on how you should handle your API, forms, routing etc,.
-However, it does give you the building block to do so, which enables everyone to have their own thoughts and solve those issue however they see fit.
+It is **not a framework**, because it doesn't have an opinion on how you should handle your API, forms, routing, etc. However, it does give you the building block to do so, which enables everyone to have their thoughts and solve those issues however they see fit.

 ---